wwivbbs/docs/usenet.md

 ```

 ###MAIL.BAT
-TODO: Are there any additional lines to add to MAIL.BAT?

-Now, when you execute your mail.bat file, you should see the news.exe portion
+Now, when your mail.bat runs, you should see the news.exe portion
 connect to the newsgroups and start downloading messages.

 ***